 Due to their shape and attention-grabbing qualities, futuristic fonts often pair well with slab-serif or serif fonts for a visually balanced look.

-In the above example, we’ve paired Orbitron in a bold cut with Roboto Slab in the body copy, a simple yet impactful font.
+In the above example, we’ve paired Orbitron in a bold weigh with Roboto Slab in the body copy, a simple yet impactful font.

 You can see how this font combination would look on a magazine page or a social media post for a technology brand.

-Elegant fonts are classified a a certain style of serif fonts.
-They can elevate a message and convey a sense of trust while still being playful or whimsical.
+Serif fonts are great for reading print, they’re a classic magazine heading typeface.
+They can elevate a message and convey a sense of elegance while still being authoritative.

-These types of fonts are often paired with a clean sans-serif font to draw attention to the heading and convey an overall look of elegance.
+These types of fonts pair well with a clean sans-serif font to draw attention to the heading and convey an overall look of elegance.

-In the above example, we’ve used Playfair Display in a bold cut as the heading and Montserrat as the body copy font.
+In the above example, we’ve used Playfair Display in a bold weight as the heading and Montserrat as the body copy font.

 See how this looks on a simple wedding thank-you card, where the “Thank You” serves as the heading because it’s the first thing the sender wants the receiver to see.